Tuition, Fees & Financial Assistance

 When students write checks to the University or submit payments online via Webcheck that are not honored by the bank, and are subsequently returned to the University, the individual who gave the check will be notified.
 Within seven days of such notification, the individual should pay the amount of the check plus a returned check charge of $25.00 to:

 This may be done in person or by mail and must be in the form of cash, money order, or cashier’s check.
 The University will not accept a personal check in payment of a returned check.

 Should a returned check not be paid within the allotted time, the individual will be subject to disciplinary action, including removal from the University, legal action as prescribed by law and payment of all collection fees.
 If an individual has written three (3) checks to the University that have been returned unpaid by their banking institution for any reason, the University will no longer accept checks from that individual.

 Returned checks written for SandDollar accounts will result in the account being inactivated until the check and the returned check charge are paid in full.

 Refund of Tuition and Fees

-A student officially and completely withdrawing from the University during the semester may be eligible for a refund of applicable tuition and fees according to the following schedule:
+A student officially and completely withdrawing from the University during the semester may be subject to a refund of applicable tuition and fees according to the following scale:

 10 Weeks or Longer Term: